Loneman/Loneman/README.md

 ### Hi there 👋, my name is Yan
-I am just start to learn Java.
+I am just start to learn Python.
 I make projects just for learning and for fun.

 #### - Learning :
-- ✨ Java Core
+- ✨ Python
-- ✨ Spring Framework
+- ✨ Django
 - ✨ Data Structures & Algorithms

 #### - Hobbies :